etlbox/etlbox.website/doks_v0.5/content/en/recipes/sources/dbsource.md

 The database source can be used to read data from a table, view, function or stored procedure from supported databases and post it into your data flow.

+The following examples are using SqlServer as destination database.
+In order to use SQLServer, we use the `SqlConnectionManager` in combination with a connection string for SQLServer.
+If you prefer to use a different database, simple replace the connection manager (and the connection string) with your database of choice.
+E.g. if you want to use Postgres, you can simply use the `PostgresConnectionManager` instead.

 ## From table with typed object

 This basic examples shows how to read all data from a table or view with a typed object.